 Regular federal per diem rate.
-The regular federal per diem rate is the highest amount that the federal government will pay to its employees for lodging and M&IE (or M&IE only) while they are traveling away from home in a particular area.
+The regular federal per diem rate is the highest amount that the federal government will pay to its employees for lodging, meals, and incidental expenses (or meals and incidental expenses only) while they are traveling away from home in a particular area.
 The rates are different for different locations.
 Your employer should have these rates available.
-You can also find federal per diem rates at GSA.gov/travel/plan-book/perdiem-rates.
+You can also find federal per diem rates at GSA.gov/Perdiem.

 The standard meal allowance.
 The standard meal allowance is the federal M&IE rate.
-For travel from January 1-September 30, 2021, the rate for most small localities in the United States is \$55 per day and from October 1-December 31, 2021, is \$59 per day.
+For travel between January 1, 2018, and September 30, 2018, the rate for most small localities in the United States is \$51 a day.
+For travel between October 1, 2018, and December 31, 2018, the rate for most small localities in the United States is \$60 a day.
 Most major cities and many other localities qualify for higher rates.
-You can find this information at GSA.gov/travel/plan-book/per-diem-rates.
+You can find this information at GSA.gov/ Perdiem.

-You receive an allowance only for M&IE when your employer does one of the following.
+You receive an allowance only for meals and incidental expenses when your employer does one of the following.

-- Provides you with lodging (furnishes it in - Reimburses you, based on your receipts, for the actual cost of your lodging. - Pays the hotel, motel, etc., directly for your lodaina. - Doesn't have a reasonable belief that you had (or will have) lodging expenses, such as when you stay with friends or relatives or sleep in the cab of your truck. - Figures the allowance on a basis similar to that used in figuring your compensation, such as number of hours worked or miles
+- Provides you with lodging (furnishes it in kind). - Reimburses you, based on your receipts, for the actual cost of your lodging. - Pays the hotel, motel, etc., directly for your lodging. - Doesn't have a reasonable belief that you had (or will have) lodging expenses, such as when you stay with friends or relatives or sleep in the cab of your truck. - Figures the allowance on a basis similar to that used in figuring your compensation, such as number of hours worked or miles traveled.